The following is a lightly edited transcript.

 And that’s exactly the way I think we are supposed to serve God: always using every thought, maneuvering your whole life so as to put yourself in a position to maximally benefit from the promises of God.
 You are a servant of God formed.

 Suppose one of those lights was a spotlight, and it makes a little circle here, and that circle stands for the rich outflow of God’s blessing.
-For me to serve God would mean to [inaudible 00:49:05] and if you move that way, I’m moving this way.
+For me to serve God would mean to serve God if he goes this way and if he goes another way, I go there.
 If you go this way to Indonesia, I go this way.
 If it goes to Australia, I go this way.
 If it goes to down into the inner city of Minneapolis, I go this way.
 Because I’m staying onto the blessing.
 I’m staying onto the promises.
 I’m His slave.

 But that’s a world of difference than to think of God as poor, needing slaves to supply any needs of his.
 God is the great worker.
 He’s the great worker.
 We are the great beneficiary; we are to wait for him.
 Psalm 37:4, paraphrased: “Commit your way to the Lord, Trust also in Him and He will work.
 God is the servant, ultimately.
 Jesus did not come to be served but to serve, and to give his life a ransom for many.